RivinHD/Tsunami-Simulation/docs_sphinx/submissions/finite_volume_discretization.rst

 Continues Integration
 ---------------------

-The continues integration is done by a GitHub action which was provided and modified to fit the current requirements.
+The continues integration is done by a `GitHub Action <https://docs.github.com/en/actions>`_ which was provided and modified to fit the current requirements.
 E.g. switching to cmake to build the project and the implemented targets.
-The action runs when a commit is done to the main branch or a pull_request is opened targeting the main branch and the action runs every night to ensure continuity.
+The action runs when a commit is done to the main branch or a pull request is opened targeting the main branch and the action runs every night to ensure continuity.

 .. code-block:: yaml